-Risk margin
+Risk margin-

 This is calculated by determining the net capital cost corresponding to the Own Admissible Funds required to support the SCR, necessary to meet the insurance and reinsurance obligations over its duration.
 For purposes of valuation of the outstanding claims provision, the SCR of the quarter closing immediately preceding the valuation date is used.
 If there are relevant increase or decrease in the amount of the Institution's obligations as of the report date, the Institution may make adjustments to this risk margin, which allows to recognize the increase or decrease the margin may have from the situations mentioned.
+In these cases, the Commission is apprised of the adjustment made and the procedures used to make this adjustment.

-In these cases, The risk margin is determined for each type of insurance, taking into consideration term and currency considered in calculating the best estimate of the corresponding insurance obligation.
+The risk margin is determined for each type of insurance, taking into consideration term and currency considered in calculating the best estimate of the corresponding insurance obligation.